vernor1/CarND-Kidnapped-Vehicle-Project/README.md

-# Overview
+# Kidnapped Vehicle Project
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)
+The goals / steps of this project are the following:

+* Complete the Particle Filter algorithm in C++
+* Ensure that your project compiles
+* Test your Particle Filter against the sample data
+* Check for division by zero
+* Optimize expensive computations

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+This project implements a two-dimensional particle filter in C++.
+The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter also gets observation and control data.

 ## Running the Code
 Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line: